jakob-r/mlrHyperopt/README.md

 ### Web Server

-*Under heavy construction*. *ParConfigs* are up- and downloaded via JSON and stored on the server in a database.
+*ParConfigs* are up- and downloaded via JSON and stored on the server in a database.
 It's a very basic Ruby on Rails CRUD App generated via scaffolding with tiny modifications <https://github.com/jakob-r/mlrHyperoptServer>.
-ToDo: \* Voting System \* Upload-/Download Count \* Improve API \* Return existing ID when a duplicate is uploaded (instead of error). \* Allow a combined search (intead of one key value pair).
+ToDo: \* Voting System \* Upload-/Download Count \* Improve API \* Return existing ID when a duplicate is uploaded (instead of error). \* Allow a combined search (instead of one key value pair).

 ### R package

 Basic functionality works reliable.
 Maybe I will improve the optimization heuristics in the future.
-Still *needs more default search spaces* for popular learners!
+It still *needs more default search spaces* for popular learners!

+#### Reproducibility

+This package is still under construction and the inner workings might change without a version number update.
+Thus I do not recommend the usage for reproducible research until it is on CRAN.
+For reproducible research you might want to stick to the more lengthly but more precise [mlr tuning workflow](http://mlr-org.github.io/mlr-tutorial/devel/html/tune/index.html).
+You can still use the Parameter Sets recommended in *mlrHyperopt*.
+Just make sure to write them in your source code.

 ### Collaboration